ColinKennedy/sphinx-code-include/fake_project/documentation/source/index.rst

-.. fake_project documentation master file, created by sphinx-quickstart on Sun Oct 20 13:27:44 2019.
+.. test_project documentation master file, created by sphinx-quickstart on Sun Oct 20 13:07:43 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to fake_project's documentation!
+Welcome to test_project's documentation!
 ========================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

+   api_documentation

 Indices and tables